vitaly-t/pg-monitor/README.md

 This boolean property provides the default for every method that accepts parameter `detailed`.

 By default, it is set to be `true`.
-Setting this parameter to `false` will automatically switch off all details in events that have optional details, unless they have their own parameter `detailed` set to be `true`, which then overrides this global one.
+Setting this parameter to `false` will automatically switch off all details in events that support optional details, unless they have their own parameter `detailed` set to be `true`, which then overrides this global one.

 ## setTheme(t)